Learn - Categories

 | Add a top-level category | Categories segment, Add Category, set Name and Type, leave Parent Category as None (Top-level), save |

-| Add a sub-category | Tap a top-level category first, then Add Category; the parent and type are pre-filled |
+| Add a sub-category | Select the parent first, then Add Category; the parent and type are pre-filled |

-| Rename a category, change its icon, or its description | Tap the category, Edit Category, change the field, save |
+| Rename a category, or change its icon or description | Double-tap the category, change the field, save |

-| Reorder categories or move them between parents | Drag and drop in the tree; the new order saves immediately |
+| Reorder categories or move them between parents | Drag and drop inside a section; the new order saves at once |

-| Change the type of a category with sub-categories | Edit Category, change Type; the cascade updates all sub-categories |
+| Change the type of a category with sub-categories | Edit Category, change Type; the cascade updates every sub-category |

-| Move a category to a different parent | Edit Category, change Parent Category; only available if it has no sub-categories of its own |
+| Move a category to a different parent | Edit Category, change Parent Category; available only if it has no sub-categories of its own |

-| Reassign all items from one category to another, then delete the original | Delete Category, pick a Replacement Category of the same type, confirm |
+| Reassign all flows from one category to another, then delete the original | Delete Category, pick a Replacement Category of the same type, confirm |

-| Delete a category and every item under it | Delete Category, leave Replacement Category empty, acknowledge the yellow warning |
+| Delete a category and every flow under it | Delete Category, leave Replacement Category empty, acknowledge the warning |

-| Recover from a wrong-type item | Edit the item to point at a category of the correct type; re-anchor the account’s Current Balance if past balances drifted |
+| Recover from a wrong-type flow | Point the flow at a category of the correct type; reset the account’s Current Balance if past balances stopped matching your bank |

-| Add more than 250 categories | Not possible; the cap is 250 per budget on every tier |
+| Add more than 250 categories | Not possible.
+The cap is 250 per budget on every tier |

 Behind the scenes